safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 # Safe Signatures

 Understanding and generating signatures can be challenging.
-In the **Safe{Core} SDK**, we provide a set of utilities that can assist in using signatures with Safe.
-In this article, we will explain how signatures work and how to generate them using the `@safe-global/protocol-kit` package.
+The **Safe{Core} SDK** provides a set of utilities to use signatures with Safe.
+This guide covers how signatures work and how to generate them using the `@safe-global/protocol-kit` package.

 ## Setting up the example Safe Account

-Your Safe Account can be configured with various thresholds and different owner types.
+A Safe account can be configured with different values for the threshold and different types of owner.
 An owner can be any Ethereum address, such as:

-- External Owned Account (EOA)
+- Externally-owned account (EOA)
-- An smart contract that implements [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) for signature validation, such as Safe Account
+- An smart contract that implements [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) for signature validation, such as another Safe.

 When the owner is an EOA, an ECDSA signature is generated.
 When the signer is a smart account, the exact signature algorithm depends on the signer itself.